LiFeMhdD/Projects/README.md

 # Projects
 This will be a Collection of Personal Projects
+\\
-Tf I did not use # to comment blocks of text out, it is because I used the markdown function on Jupyter Notebook.
+If I did not use # to comment blocks of text out, it is because I used the markdown function on Jupyter Notebook.